metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_output_v1alpha2_manifest.md

 - `syslog_process_id_key` (String) Key name from the original record that contains the Process ID that generated the message.
 - `syslog_sd_key` (String) Key name from the original record that contains the Structured Data (SD) content.
 - `syslog_severity_key` (String) Key from the original record that contains the Syslog severity number.
-- `tls` (Attributes) Syslog output plugin supports TTL/SSL, for more details about the properties availableand general configuration, please refer to the TLS/SSL section. (see [below for nested schema](#nestedatt--spec--syslog--tls))
+- `tls` (Attributes) Syslog output plugin supports TTL/SSL, for more details about the properties available and general configuration, please refer to the TLS/SSL section. (see [below for nested schema](#nestedatt--spec--syslog--tls))
 - `total_limit_size` (String) Limit the maximum number of Chunks in the filesystem for the current output logical destination.

 <a id="nestedatt--spec--syslog--networking"></a>